tekadesukant/Git-Github-Recipes/Git Client Installation/Readme.md

 #**To use *InstallGit.ps1* Automated script**:

 - Open a text editor (e.g., Notepad) and copy the script above.
-- Save the file with a .ps1 extension, for example, *InstallGit.ps1*.
+- Save the file with a .bat extension, for example, *InstallGit.bat*.
 - Open *PowerShell* as an administrator.
 - Navigate to the directory where you saved the script using the cd command.
-- Run the script by typing *.\InstallGit.ps1* and pressing *Enter*.
+- Run the script by typing *.\InstallGit.bat* and pressing *Enter*.